RonaldVisser/SGC/README.md

 # SGC
-Code and data used for the SGC
+Code and data used to calculate the SGC (Synchronous Growth Changes)